 How does a security token work?

 It all starts with the company issuing the security tokens.
-To ensure they remain compliant with regulatory requirements, they will need to create a whitelist to ensure that investors are accredited, verified and not falling foul of anti-money laundering laws.
+To ensure they remain compliant with regulatory requirements, they will need to create a ‘white list’ to ensure that investors are accredited, verified and not running foul of anti-money laundering laws.
 These restrictions help reduce the chance that a token will be deemed illegal in most jurisdictions.

-If you’re ever unsure about how to distinguish between types of tokens, it’s worth remembering the good old “Howey test”, which is named after a notorious 1946 case over in the US.
-This offers a simple four-point checklist – and if the answer is “yes” to each, it should be classified as a security token.
-They are: the token being a financial investment, the investment going to a company, the investor expecting to make a profit by purchasing it, and any profit being generated by third parties.
+If you’re ever unsure about how to distinguish between types of tokens, it’s worth remembering the good old ‘Howey test’, which is named after a notorious 1946 case in the US.
+This offers a simple four-point checklist.
+If the answer is “yes” to each, it should be classified as a security token.
+The four-step test is whether: the token is a financial investment; the investment is going to a company; the investor expecting to make a profit by purchasing it; and any profit is being generated by third parties.

 Security token: Advantages and disadvantages

-So... what are their pros and cons when compared with different types of tokens?
-Well, security token offerings have the potential to add a sheen of credibility to crypto projects after countless investors were burned by initial coin offerings.
 The removal of intermediaries during the process of buying and selling these assets also helps drive down transaction fees.
-However, it is worth noting that some regulatory uncertainty still lingers – and those who wish to sell a security token on the secondary market may find it’s a rather illiquid asset because of how the buyer will also need to be whitelisted.
+However, it is worth noting that some regulatory uncertainty still lingers – and those who wish to sell a security token on the secondary market may find it’s a rather illiquid asset because the buyer will also need to be white-listed.

 What is a utility token?

-Many crypto start-ups have turned to utility tokens in order to generate the funds they need to get their businesses off the ground.
-However, there are some crucial distinctions which set them apart from a security token.
-Buying these through an initial coin offering doesn’t necessarily entitle the investor to an ownership stake in the company, or dividends.
+Many crypto start-ups have turned to utility tokens to generate the funds they need to get their businesses off the ground.
+However, there are some crucial distinctions that set them apart from a security token.
+Buying these through an ICO doesn’t necessarily entitle the investor to an ownership stake in the company or dividends.